CraigWoodcock/tech242-AWS-linux/3. AWS-VPCs/VPC/Deploying Two Tier VPC/README.md

   - Now choose 'Create VPC' <br>
 ![VPC Settings](<../../VPC screenshots/VPC_Settings.png>)

-- We can then see a our VPC settings and a resource map:
+- We can then see our VPC settings and a resource map:
 ![VPC Resource Map](<../../VPC screenshots/VPC_Resource_Map.png>)

 3. Next we need to define our Subnets.